-Portman is remarkable as the troubled Lena; as we find her in a perpetual state of anxiety; the continuous flashbacks of her life with Kane and a discrepancy with a male colleague plague her as is the ominous and unfamiliar present.
-Rodriguez is unrecognisable as the bulked up aggressive paramedic, a far cry from the innocent Jane the Virgin.
-But the highlight, is Leigh’s performance as the cold and insular doctor.
-It’s an incredibly natural performance where she under plays Ventress, allowing for her silence to speak volumes of her inner turmoil.
-As its revealed she is dying of cancer, we see her as fearless and less emotional than the rest, perhaps there is a sense freedom to undertake this mission, whatever the consequence may be.
+Portman is remarkable as the troubled Lena.
+She is in a perpetual state of anxiety; the continuous flashbacks of her life with Kane and a discrepancy with a male colleague plague her as is the ominous and unfamiliar present.
+Rodriguez is unrecognisable as the bulked up butch paramedic, a far cry from the innocent Jane the Virgin.
+But the highlight, is Leigh's performance as the cold and insular doctor.
+It's an incredibly natural performance where she under plays Ventress, allowing for her silence to speak volumes of her inner turmoil.
+As its revealed she is dying of cancer, we see her as fearless and less emotional than the rest, perhaps there is a sense freedom from her looming death to undertake this mission, whatever the consequence may be.

 Annihilation is an unusual proposition, it sits somewhere between horror and sci-fi, but doesn’t adhere to any of these genres’ rules.
 The film’s otherwordly elements are heavily reminiscent of Tarsem Singh’s The Cell and the presentation of an unclear yet unsetting alien threat reminds of Jonathan Glazer’s Under Her Skin.
 The film stays with you, for its beauty but also perplexing themes with various plot strands not elaborated or left unexplored.
 But upon reflection I’ve come to realize Garland, wants to keep things enigmatic and eerie, making viewers to fill in their own gaps; making them question and reinterpret what they are seeing in this ever-evolving realm.

 The film received lukewarm reviews with US audiences in its theatrical release, claiming it was too intellectual for some people; a similar fate to last year’s epic Blade Runner 2049.
 Sadly, it seems people prefer to be drip-fed DC and Marvel heroes, than engage with film such Annihilation, as viewers perhaps feel challenged.
 Needless to say, the film’s alternative use of a sci-fi language, should be merited rather rejected.
-Its release outside the US, will be on made avialable only on Netflix, is shame as the film deservedly needs to be seen on a big cinema screen.
+Its release outside the US, will be on made avialable only on Netflix, which is shame as the film deservedly needs to be seen on a big cinema screen.